tkier/ObservableEvent/README.md

 ## About

-ObservableEvent is a simple oversable pattern implemented in Swift.
+ObservableEvent is a simple observer pattern implemented in Swift.

 ## Documentation

-For full documentation see the blog post [Observable Events in Swift](http://www.endlesswavesoftware.com/blog)
+For full documentation see the blog post [Observable Events in Swift](http://endlesswavesoftware.com/blog/observable-events-in-swift/)

 ## Example